Is this just cause for dismissal?

 Consider this passage from the Supreme Court's decision in Housen v.
 Nikolaisen, which is the leading decision on 'standard of review' and post-dates the McKinley v.
 B.C.
 Tel decision:

 At the outset, it is important to distinguish questions of mixed fact and law from factual findings (whether direct findings or inferences).
 Questions of mixed fact and law involve applying a legal standard to a set of facts: Canada (Director of Investigation and Research) v.
-Southam Inc.1997 CanLII 385 (SCC), [1997] 1 S.C.R.
+Southam Inc., 1997 CanLII 385 (SCC), [1997] 1 S.C.R.
 748, at para.
 35. On the other hand, factual findings or inferences require making a conclusion of fact based on a set of facts.
 Both mixed fact and law and fact findings often involve drawing inferences; the difference lies in whether the inference drawn is legal or factual.
 Because of this similarity, the two types of questions are sometimes confounded.

 Just cause is a complex question.
 It entails significant factual analysis to determine whether or not the alleged misconduct occurred, and a detailed analysis of the broader context within which it occurred.
 But 'just cause', strictly speaking, is a legal standard, and determining whether or not the facts as found rise to the legal threshold of just cause is a legal analysis.
 Making it a question of mixed fact and law.